gylu/InsightDataScience/README.md

 * import sys - for reading the arugments of the run.sh command
 * import json - for processing json
 * import os - for checking if output.txt already exists, and deleting it if it does
-* from itertools import combinations - used to run combinations (order doesn't matter), Taken from: https://rosettacode.org/wiki/Combinations#Python
 * import statistics  - used for finding the median
 * from collections import Counter - used for counting number of occurences in edgelist to get the vertex of a node
 * import pdb - python debugger, used for debugging